 Remember this delicious Roasted Pepper Hot Sauce you made?
 It is the base of our wing sauce and it is DELICIOUS!!
 Because we added hot peppers along with peppers that would really hold on to that smokey flavor and the bell pepper in the hot sauce turns a little sweet, our hot sauce is smooth and smokey on the front end and spicy, spicy, spicy like good wing sauce should be!

 Keep in mind when you are deciding how much cayenne pepper to add that you are starting with your hot sauce as a base.
 So modify accordingly.
 A quarter teaspoon of cayenne per cup of hot sauce will generally turn your heat up a notch, from mild to medium, from medium to hot.
 If your originally hot sauce came from scorching hot peppers, don’t get too caught up in the mild/medium/hot label.

 The Secret to Crispy BAKED Hot Wings

 So the big secret is the baking powder, of course.
 But it is also that you have to cook them on a sheet pan rack.
 Line your baking sheet with foil for easy cleanup, spray the rack or brush it with oil to prevent sticking, and sit the rack inside the baking sheet.
-It lets the hot air circualte around the wings and prevents the bottom of the wings for sitting in any moisture.
-If you don’t already have baking racks in your kitchen, they are not expensive and you can grab them at Amazon here.
-Make sure you get stainless steel ones!
+It lets the hot air circulate around the wings and prevents the bottom of the wings for sitting in any moisture.
+If you don’t already have baking racks in your kitchen, they are not expensive -just make sure you get the stainless steel ones.

 I can’t wait to hear what you think!
 Leave me a comment and let me know how your wings turned out!